yuhsak/jsondb/README.md

 Private document can't be modified and deleted without the token which was specified when the document is created.

-For example, "Authorization" header with "Bearer test-token" must be always specified to make any modification to this document below.
+For example, `Authorization` header with `Bearer test-token` must be always specified to make any modification to this document below.

 **Create a private document**